Service Selection Overview

 Multiple commands - Scrapli

-If you write your own TextFSM templates (i.e., without installing them per above), the Data Extraction Service is another option to consider.
+If you write your own TextFSM templates (i.e., without installing them into the platform), the Data Processing Service is another option to consider.
 You can use TextFSM to parse previous command results and extract desired information.

-In this example is a simple TextFSM template (from the Network-to-Code repository) that shows how the Data Extraction Service works:
+In this example is a simple TextFSM template (from the Network-to-Code repository) that shows how the Data Processing Service works:

 That produces the following Service result: